 A system for mobile video cameras was proposed by Kitahara et al. [8].
 This system supposes a specific environment in which fixed video cameras and RFID readers are installed and people have RFID tags.
 Using the videos from fixed video cameras, it finds human objects with a background subtraction technique and projects their positions into the view of the mobile video camera to locate human objects.
-The identities of the persons corresponding to human objects are obtained using RFID
+The identities of the persons corresponding to human objects are obtained using RFID tags, and the human objects to be obscured are determined based on their identities and predetermined rules.

-Type of video cameras

-Fixed video cameras Mobile video cameras

-bjects PED-based n et al. [23] sil [24]

-Selection of human objects to be obscured Conservative Park et al. [25] Chattopadhyay et al. [26] Li et al. [27] Frome et al. [28] Flores et al. [29] Chaudhari et al. [9]

-Selection to b Identity-based Wickramasuriya et al. [38] Zhang et al. [39] Yu et al. [40] Tansuriyavong et al. [41] Kitahara et al. [8]
+Type of video cameras Fixed video cameras Mobile video cameras Selection of human objects to be obscured PED-based Halderman et al. [23] Brassil [24] Conservative Park et al. [25] Chattopadhyay et al. [26] Li et al. [27] Frome et al. [28] Flores et al. [29] Chaudhari et al. [9] Identity-based Wickramasuriya et al. [38] Zhang et al. [39] Yu et al. [40] Tansuriyavong et al. [41] Kitahara et al. [8]